Top 10 Lists

 Nothing beats a classic.
 Something as simple as a driftwood bat knocking a ball out of the sandy ballpark or a Frisbee gliding smoothly into your hands turns the beach into your own, personal playground.

 Did I miss a great family beach game or activity?
-Post a comment at the end of this article and let me know.

 Permalink 🔗

-You shouldn’t have to plan a family reunion (or wedding) all alone.
+You shouldn’t have to plan a family reunion or wedding all alone.
 Here are 10 tips for delegating with panache, keeping your finger on the pulse, and stepping aside for others to share the planning responsibilities.

 Since weddings often turn into family reunions, many of these planning principles will also work for brides and grooms.